anandku06/ReactJs_Leveling/notes.md

 - make a JS function and returning HTML code through it
 - returns only single parent element, whether a div or any block-type element
 - closing of the HTML tags are also important
-- to provide classes to the tags, we'll use className attrbute, not the class attribute as it'll considered as real class by the JS interpreter
+- to provide classes to the tags, we'll use className attrbute, not the class attribute as it'll considered as real *class*(keyword) by the JS interpreter
-  - same goes for the for attribute of the label tag, htmlFor attribute is used at its place
+  - same goes for the *for* attribute of the label tag, *htmlFor* attribute is used at its place
   ### JSX Expressions
   - With JSX, you can write expressions inside curly braces.
   - The expressions can be a React variable, or property, or any other JS expression.